Outsourcing pricing models: hourly, fixed, dedicated, and managed

 Start with the work, not the rate

-A quote for $8 an hour and a quote for $18 an hour are not comparable until you know what each one includes.
+$8 and $18 hourly quotes are not comparable until you know what each one includes.
 Does the provider manage the person?
 Who trains them?
-Who reviews errors?
-Are tool seats, setup, replacement, and reporting included?

 Use a cost sheet with 6 lines: provider cost, manager hours, setup time, software seats, expected rework, and replacement support.
 If a cheaper model adds 4 hours of founder review every week, the savings may disappear before month two.